 The FRVT 2018 will measure advancements in the accuracy and speed of one-to-many face recognition identification algorithms searching enrolled galleries containing at least 10 million identities.
 The evaluation will primarily use standardized portrait images, and will quantify how accuracy depends on subject-specific demographics and image-specific quality factors.

 - API Document [last update: 2018-07-24]: The API document has been updated for Phase 3.
 Developers must ensure that their submission conforms to the document's specifications.

-- Validation [last update: 2018-07-24]: Updates to the validation package to reflect the API changes for Phase 3 will be forthcoming.
+- Validation [last update: 2018-09-07]: Updates to the validation package to reflect the API changes for Phase 3 are now available.
 All participants must run their software through the provided validation package prior to submission.
 The purpose of validation is to ensure consistent algorithm output between your execution and NIST's execution.

 - Participation Agreement [last update: 2017-11-20]: FRVT is conducted by NIST, an agency of the United States Government.
 Participation is free of charge.
 FRVT is open to a global audience of face recognition developers.
 All organizations who seek to participate in FRVT must sign and submit all pages of this Participation Agreement.
 NOTE: Organizations that have already submitted a participation agreement for ongoing FRVT 1:1 do not need to send in a new participation agreement UNLESS the organization updates their cryptographic signing key.